 Contacts are any people or companies that have contacted the firm – there may be potential clients, contractors, and partners.
 Surely, some of the contacts become potential customers-leads.
 Then on the basis of leads’ contacts deals are created.

-On a contact page, real estate agents have the ability to view, create, edit, or delete contacts.
-It can be done either manually or in bulks.
-The page contains all contact that was ever created in CRM.
-They can be automatically created if you integrate a real estate CRM with your mail.
+On a contact page, real estate agents have the ability to manage such functionality as view, create, edit, or delete contacts.
+It can be done either manually or in bulk.
+The page contains all contact that was ever created in CRM platform.
+They can be automatically created if you integrate a CRM platform with your mail.

 Contacts can be imported and exported into an Excel spreadsheet.